acwright/6502/README.md

 The documentation for this project can be found at: [https://6502.acwrightdesign.com](https://6502.acwrightdesign.com)

 See the README file in the Documentation folder for more details.

+## Licensing

+Hardware for this project is licensed under the CERN Open Hardware Licence Version 2 - Permissive License.
+See the [LICENSE](./LICENSE) file for more details.
+Software for this project is licensed under the MIT License.
+See the [LICENSE](./Software/LICENSE) file for more details.
+Firmware for this project is licensed under the MIT License.
+See the [LICENSE](./Firmware/LICENSE) file for more details.